apache/incubator-teaclave/function/README.md

   - `builtin-logistic-regression-predict`: LR prediction with input model and input test data.
   - `builtin-private-join-and-compute`: Find intersection of muti-parties' input data and compute sum of the common items.
+  - `builtin-private-set-intersection`: Allow two parties to compute the intersection without reavealing anything except for the elements in the intersection.

 The function arguments are in JSON format and can be serialized to a Rust struct very easily.
 You can learn more about supported arguments in the implementation